alexarje/sensing/book/week2.md

 - **[Linguistics](https://en.wikipedia.org/wiki/Linguistics) and [Semiotics](https://en.wikipedia.org/wiki/Semiotics)**: Examines the meaning and communicative function of sounds, including onomatopoeia, prosody, and sound symbolism.
 	*Example*: A linguist could analyze the word "buzz" as onomatopoeic, noting how its sound mimics the noise of a bee, or study how rising intonation in speech signals a question.

-There is no right or wrong when it combines to studying sound.
+There is no right or wrong when it comes to studying sound.
 All of these approaches (and more) aim to uncover various aspects of both the physical properties of sounds but also their meaning, context, and impact on listeners.
 Several of them are also used in various combinations.
-We won't have time to cover all of these in detail in this course, but will look more closely at some of the closest ones to the fields of music psychology and technology.
-This week, we will focus on two main concepts that been influential in the development of our understanding of listening: *soundscapes* and *sound objects*.
+We won't have time to cover all of these in detail in this course, but we will look more closely at some of the closest ones to the fields of music psychology and technology.
+This week, we will focus on two main concepts that have been influential in the development of our understanding of listening: *soundscapes* and *sound objects*.

 ## Soundscapes